allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Returning lots of search results

-Elasticsearch indexes may be huge, often searching millions and billions of documents.
-Usually only a tiny fraction of those documents match each query’s criteria, and of those, only a handful (10 or so) are returned to the end user.
+Elasticsearch indexes may be huge, often searching millions and billions of documents, but usually only a tiny fraction of those documents match each query’s criteria, and of those, only a handful (10 or so) are returned to the end user.
 Increasing the number of documents returned is detrimental to search performance in many ways:
-* Many algorithms, such as finding the top N results when sorting by relevance, have complexity which depends on N: they are much faster if N is much smaller than the total number of matches, and become slower as N grows.
+* Some algorithms, such as [finding the top N results](https://en.wikipedia.org/wiki/Partial_sorting) when sorting, have complexity which depends on N: they are faster if N is much smaller than the total number of matches, and become slower as N grows.
 * Some operations a full-text search engine performs are linear in the number of documents returned.
-As you remember, just finding matches works on fixed-size document IDs, but in order to actually return the documents’ contents, they have to be fetched from document store, and this operation scales linearly with the number of documents returned.
+As you remember, just finding matches is very fast since it uses inverted indices, but in order to actually return the documents’ contents, they have to be fetched from document store, and this operation scales linearly with the number of documents returned.
 So, if you fetch 100 documents instead of 10, this part takes around ten times more time.
 Same goes for highlighting query terms.
 The amount of data transferred over the network scales similarly.
 * Aggregations such as grouping documents by a field’s value may also have complexity linear in the number of documents returned.

 Also note that paging the results (e.g. retrieving 100 pages of 10 documents each instead of a single request asking for 1000 documents) helps only a little.
 The problem is that in order to find documents on positions 991-1000, Elastic has to find the complete list of results 1-1000 first, and only then take the last
 10 items.
-This means the cost of fetching documents from storage is indeed proportional to 10, but the cost of performing set operations on postings lists and aggregations is still proportional to 1000.
+This means the cost of fetching documents from storage is indeed proportional to 10, but the cost of performing set operations on postings lists and aggregations as well as memory usage is still proportional to 1000.

-So, if you think you have a million documents in ES and can just retrieve them all (or some large subset), you may be in for a surprise.
+So, if you think you can have millions of documents in ES and can just retrieve them all (or some large subset) using a simple query, you may be in for a surprise.
+There are [specialized APIs for such a use case](https://www.elastic.co/guide/en/elasticsearch/reference/master/paginate-search-results.html), but they all have their limitations.

 ### Assuming Elastic knows as much about your data as you do